GridPlus/safecard-cli/README.md

 ## Usage

-> Note: Before running `./ safecard-cli`, ensure you have a valid GridPlus SafeCard inserted into an HID reader.
+> Note: Before running `./ safecard-cli`, ensure that you have a valid GridPlus SafeCard inserted into an HID reader.

 ### Delete Seed